PreetamTony/Quiz-Master/README.md

 step 5: Run it on local host: 'streamlit run QuizMaster.py'

-The Dashboard can be accessed via following link: https://quiz-master.streamlit.app/
+The Game can be accessed via following link: https://quiz-master.streamlit.app/

 ## Credits & Acknowledgements